RMI/etoolbox/README.rst

 To use the new process for accessing PUDL data you will need to have the ``etoolbox`` library installed.
 This setup procedure only needs to be done once per user per machine.

-Authentication to Google Cloud uses a service account access key which you will need to get from Alex or Catalyst.
-Once you have that, run the following command in an environment where ``etoolbox`` is installed.
+Authentication to AWS does not require a key.
+However you must run the following command where ``etoolbox`` is installed to set up the cache folders.

 .. code-block:: bash

-   rmi-pudl-init <access_key>
+   rmi-pudl-init

-Where ``<access_key>`` is the base64 encoding of of the service account access key as a JSON obtained from Catalyst.
-This is stored in LastPass as ``PUDL Key (base64)`` in the ``Shared-UTF`` folder.

 Usage
 ---------------------------------------------------------------------------------------